 AIG is known as a luxury insurer that provides high net-worth individuals with comprehensive coverage, from dwelling to cybersecurity protection.
 It offers guaranteed replacement cost (without any limits, according to the company) for homes valued from $750,000 all the way up to $100 million on an “all-risk” basis — meaning their policy covers all perils except the few specifically excluded.
 It also offers the option of ultra-high deductibles (up to $100,000) so you can lower your premium.

 You must have one of the company’s other policies to get homeowners insurance with AIG, but the company has a wide array of policies aimed at high net-worth customers to choose from — including collection insurance, yacht insurance, auto insurance and even private aircraft insurance.

 You can also find services that will help you prevent accidents or take care of them quicker.
 The insurer provides background check services for domestic staff, private firefighting units, cybersecurity measures and more.

-On top of standard coverage, AIG offers services such as:
+In addition to standard coverage, AIG offers services such as:

-- Kidnapping, ransom and extortion coverage
+- Kidnap, ransom and extortion coverage

 - Landscaping coverage

 - Crisis management and reputation restoration

 As we analyzed home insurance companies, we focused on financial stability and strong customer satisfaction ratings, in addition to the variety of coverage options each company offered.